Cleveland Clinic ASPIRE Pathways

 - Meals - Breakfast and lunch will be provided to all participants.
 Students or their guardians will need to report any special diet requests, i.e. food allergies, religious restrictions, etc.

-- Transportation - Bus passes will be provided, round trip if needed.
+- Transportation - Transportation will be provided if necessary.

 - Professional Appearance - Students are expected to dress professionally in proper program attire.
 Proper program attire consists of an ASPIRE polo shirt and khaki, black, or navy slacks.
 No jeans or leggings are permitted.
 Students must attend sessions in uniform, neat, clean, and well-groomed.